 Brazil oil workers join pension reform protests with strike action

-SAO PAULO, June 14 (Reuters) - Oil workers at state-run Petroleo Brasileiro SA PETR4.SA have begun a 24-hour strike in eight Brazilian states as part of nationwide protests against a government proposal to reform pensions, umbrella union group FUP said on Friday.
+SAO PAULO, June 14 (Reuters) - Oil workers at state-run Petroleo Brasileiro SA PETR4.SA have begun a strike in eight Brazilian states as part of nationwide protests against a government pension reform proposal, umbrella union group FUP said on Friday.

-The pension reforms, aimed at restoring public finances and reviving a flagging economy, are fiercely opposed by some sectors of society for raising the minimum retirement age and workers' contributions.
+Brazil's pension reform bill is aimed at restoring public finances and reviving a flagging economy, but is fiercely opposed by some sectors of society for raising the minimum retirement age and workers' contributions.

 On the Campos basin in Rio de Janeiro, workers were keeping operations to a minimum, it added.

-Roadblocks and demonstrations in streets and highways in and around São Paulo, including burning tires close to the city's international airport, have been reported.
+Road blocks and demonstrations in streets and highways in and around São Paulo, including burning tyres close to the city's international airport, have also been reported.

-As well as seeking to block changes in public sector pensions, the oil workers were protesting against "the privatization of the Petrobras system," FUP said, referring to the oil company's sales of assetsto reduce debt.
+As well as seeking to block changes in public sector pensions, FUP said, the oil workers were protesting against "the privatization of the Petrobras system".

-(Reporting by Marta Nogueira and Pedro Fonseca in Rio de Janeiro; Laís Martins in São Paulo Writing by Ana Mano; Editing by Alexander Smith and Steve Orlofsky)
+(Reporting by Marta Nogueira in Rio de Janeiro and Ana Mano in São Paulo: Writing by Ana Mano; Editing by Alexander Smith)